FlavScents AInsights Entry for 2-methyl-3-tetrahydrofuran thiol (CAS: 57124-87-5)

 7. Toxicology, Safety & Exposure Considerations

-- Oral Exposure: No specific ADI or MSDI established; use should be guided by general safety assessments and industry practices.
+- Oral Exposure: Data not found for specific ADI or MSDI values; usage should be guided by general safety assessments and industry practices.

-- Dermal Exposure: Limited data on irritation or sensitization; IFRA guidelines should be consulted for fragrance use.
+- Dermal Exposure: Potential for irritation or sensitization due to thiol group; IFRA guidelines should be consulted for fragrance use.

-Risk profiles may differ between food and fragrance applications, with fragrance use requiring careful consideration of dermal and inhalation exposure.
+Risk profiles may differ between food and fragrance applications, with higher scrutiny in fragrance due to dermal exposure potential.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature